 And yet it's quite common to see some of the most successful fintechs offering insurance products that provide limited value to their customers and likely have little to no conversion.

 Here's how to harness the power of insurance for your business in 5 steps.

 1. Starting with an embedded insurance strategy can build legitimacy

-Offering embedded insurance in a user’s account means that it’s included in a particular plan, so FinTech customers are automatically covered when they use their card.
+Offering embedded insurance in a user’s account means that it’s included in a particular plan or payment card, so fintech customers are automatically covered when they use that card.

 So let’s say a Revolut customer pays €2.99 a month for their Plus plan.
 Because this plan includes purchase, refund and ticket cancellation protection, purchases made with their Revolut card are already insured.
 Users don’t have to buy insurance separately.

 And who would want to?
 Most people don’t (want to) think about insurance, but it can make a huge difference in someone’s life when things take an unexpected turn.